 Please Donate

 TOP PHOTO: On Sept.
-24, 2024, a UNICEF staff member speaks with Maryiam, 10, displaced by violence and staying with her family in Amiliye public school, now being used as an IDP shelter, in Beirut, Lebanon. © UNICEF/UNI650255/.
+24, 2024, a UNICEF staff member speaks with Maryiam, 10, forced out of her home by violence and staying with her family in Amiliye Public School, now being used as a shelter for the internally displaced (IDPs) in Beirut, Lebanon. © UNICEF/UNI650255/.
 Video edited for UNICEF USA by Tong Su.

 Emergency Response